Nonparametric Identification of Demand without Exogenous Product Characteristics: Introduction

 This paper contributes to two main literatures.
-First and most centrally, we add to an influential literature on the identification of differentiated product demand with market-level data starting with \cite{berry1994} and \cite{berry1995auto,berry1999voluntary}.
-Most closely related is the nonparametric analysis of \cite{berryhaile}.
-We depart from much of this literature by allowing product characteristics to be endogenous and by focusing on the identification of price counterfactuals, what \cite{berryhaile24} term ``conditional demand.''\footnote{\cite{berryhaile24} study nonparametric identification when the kind of market-level data we consider here is augmented with micro data linking individual consumers' characteristics and choices. } Other papers in this spirit but focusing on the estimation of parametric models include \cite{ackerbergcrawford} and \cite{borusyak2025estimating}, with the latter proposing recentered instruments for estimation.
+First, we add to an influential literature on the identification of differentiated product demand with market-level data started by \cite{berry1994} and \cite{berry1995auto,berry1999voluntary}; most closely related is the nonparametric identification analysis of \cite{berryhaile}.
+We depart from most of this literature by allowing product characteristics to be endogenous and by focusing on the identification of price counterfactuals.
+In this way, our market-level identification results complement Proposition 1 in \citet{borusyak2025estimating} which shows nonparametric identification of price counterfactuals without exogenous characteristics in a model with an index restriction on price and a standard completeness condition.
+Our analysis also relates to papers like \cite{ackerbergcrawford} which study the estimation of parametric demand models with endogenous characteristics; \cite{borusyak2025estimating} propose recentered instruments for this case.

-The model we study imposes an index restriction in the spirit of \cite{berryhaile}, albeit a substantially weaker one.
-Thus, it is still restrictive relative to the fully-general potential outcomes model that \cite{agrist2000interpretation} consider for estimating the demand for a single good by linear instrumental variables (IV).
-The index restriction is important for identifying market-specific price counterfactuals, which are of interest for many economic questions and are not given by the local average demand elasticities that linear IV identifies \citep{berry2021foundations,chen2025reinterpreting}.
+From this literature, our focus on nonparametric identification of price counterfactuals aligns most closely with \citet{berryhaile24}, who call such counterfactuals ``conditional demand.''
+Their analysis is also similar in allowing product characteristics $X$ to be endogenous and using price instruments that are exogenous conditional on $X$.
+The key difference is that \citet{berryhaile24} leverage ``micro data'': i.e., variation in market shares across consumer characteristics.
+Our results show that price counterfactuals can be identified with market-level data only.
+This entails a very different identification strategy: while \cite{berryhaile24} essentially condition on $X$ and do not require variation on it, we use $X$ as a proxy for unobserved heterogeneity.